Different Roof Pitches: Explained

 Roof Pitch – Factors to Consider

-As you can see, the pitch and slope of your roof can have a strong impact on the cost of your roof, and in many situations, lower isn’t always better, especially in the heavy rains of hurricane country.
+As you can see, the pitch and slope of your roof can have a strong impact on the cost of your roof, and in many situations, lower isn’t always better, especially in weather conditions like heavy rains in hurricane country.
 If you’ve had issues with a flat or low-pitch roof and want to consider adding a higher pitch to your roof to improve water shedding or have a higher-pitch roof that needs new roof material installed, Leverage Roofing can help you.
-Please contact us today to get started.